asatriano/expresstrain/README.md

 self.path_performance=None # path where loss and metrics are saved self.path_performance_and_model=None # path where loss, metrics, and model params are saved

+self.use_progbar=True # input True to use progress bar
 ```